 CERE Investors Have Opportunity To Lead Cerevel Therapeutics Holdings, Inc. Securities Fraud Lawsuit

-NEW YORK, April 22, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of all persons or entities that: (1) sold or otherwise disposed of the publicly-traded common stock of Cerevel Therapeutics Holdings, Inc. (NASDAQ: CERE ) during the period from October 11, 2023 through August 1, 2024, inclusive (the "Class Period"); (2) held shares of Cerevel as of the January 8, 2024 record date and were entitled to vote on the merger of Cerevel and AbbVie Inc.; and/or (3) sold shares of Cerevel stock contemporaneously with Bain Capital's purchase of shares on or about October 16, 2023.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 3, 2025.
+NEW YORK, April 28, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds all persons or entities that: (1) sold or otherwise disposed of the publicly-traded common stock of Cerevel Therapeutics Holdings, Inc. (NASDAQ: CERE ) during the period from October 11, 2023 through August 1, 2024, inclusive (the "Class Period"); (2) held shares of Cerevel as of the January 8, 2024 record date and were entitled to vote on the merger of Cerevel and AbbVie Inc.; and/or (3) sold shares of Cerevel stock contemporaneously with Bain Capital's purchase of shares on or about October 16, 2023, of the important June 3, 2025 lead plaintiff deadline.

 So what: If you sold and/or held Cerevel common stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.